ietf-wg-acme/acme/draft-ietf-acme-acme.md

 If the server is willing to issue the requested certificate, it responds with a 201 (Created) response.
-The body of this response is an application object reflecting the client's request and any requirements the client must fulfill before the certificate will be issued.
+The body of this response is an application object reflecting the client's request and any authorizations the client must complete before the certificate will be issued.

 ~~~~~~~~~~